 While no two cottages are identical, there are some common characteristics found in the interior of a cottage-style home.
 A big trend currently is the cottagecore style.
-This style reflects a return to simpler times.
-Cottages have that old-timey, cozy feeling, similar to the coziness of other interior decor trends, like hygge.
+This aesthetic reflects a return to simpler times.
+Cottages have that old-timey, cozy feeling, like the coziness of other interior decor trends, like hygge.

 A key feature of a cottage-style home’s interior is a cozy, comfortable atmosphere.
 Smaller rooms go a long way toward making spaces feel cozy.
 However, you can add to that feeling by layering lots of textiles – pillows and blankets especially, as well as curtains and rugs – for a very homey feel.
 Focus on furniture that feels comfortable and inviting to really perfect this look.

 Open Floor Plan

-Wood, brick and stone elements are crucial to giving a home a cozy cottage vibe.
+Wood, brick and stone elements are crucial to giving a home a cozy cottage design.
 These textures combine to make a real historical feeling.
-A great way to add characteristic elements to a home is by adding wooden beams on the ceiling.
+A great way to add characteristic elements to a home is by adding DIY wooden beams on the ceiling.
 This can really make a larger room feel smaller and more cottage-like.
 Incorporate natural stones into bathrooms, backsplashes and fireplaces for another layer of coziness.

 Pros And Cons Of Cottage Style Homes

 There are definitely benefits and drawbacks of living in a cottage-style home.
 You’ll have to balance them to determine if this is the right home style for you and your family.

 Cottages are an appealing option for many home buyers.
 The smaller size can be good for those who are downsizing, and smaller houses are often more affordable than their larger counterparts.
-If you love the feeling of a garden in the country, then you’ll likely enjoy living in a cottage setting.
+If you love the feeling of a garden in the country, then you’ll likely enjoy living in a charming cottage setting.
 Cottages are also perfect for those who enjoy historical homes with natural elements incorporated into the decor.